 I usually have several books on the go at any particular time and there is always a small pile of others awaiting attention.

-At various time I've talked to the Science group about Artifical Intelligence, Temperature, and CS Peirce and have put some of my material on this site.
+At various time I've talked to the Science group about Artifical Intelligence, Temperature, Chaos, Solat Energy and CS Peirce and have put some of my material on this site.
 There are links on The box_room page.

-I quite enjoy cooking, and as well as cooking meals I also make lots of jams and jellies and marmalades, apart from the marmalade mostly made from home grown fruit.
+I quite enjoy cooking, and as well as cooking meals I also make lots of jams and jellies and marmalades.
+Before I moved house most preserves, apart from the marmalade, were made from home grown fruit.

 Recently I taught myself to make scones and biscuits.